-Owen Ryan comes to Project Angel Heart with an extensive background in nonprofit management and leadership.
+Owen Ryan, who joined Project Angel Heart in mid-August 2019, comes to the organization with an extensive background in nonprofit management and leadership.
 We spoke to him about his experience in public health, passion for food as medicine, and where he sees Project Angel Heart going next.

 Congrats on your new role as CEO.
 How do you feel?